Hereditary properties of co-K\"ahler manifolds: Introduction

 \section{Introduction}

-Co-K\"ahler manifolds may be thought of as odd-dimensional versions of K\"ahler manifolds and various structure theorems explicitly display how the former are constructed from the latter (see \cite{Li,BO}).
+Co-K\"ahler manifolds may be thought of as odd-dimensional versions of K\"ahler manifolds and various structure theorems explicitly display how the former are constructed from the latter (see \cite{BO,Li}).

 In this paper, we take the point of view that topological and geometric properties of co-K\"ahler manifolds are inherited from those of the K\"ahler manifolds that construct them.
 We shall see this in both topological and geometric contexts.
-First, let us recall some basic definitions.
+First, let us recall some basic definitions (see \cite{Bl} for a detailed introduction).